flyingcircle/book/site/gospels/README.md

 <QuoteWithReference
-  quote="The 'usual' consensus on the four canonical Gospels is that Mark was written around 70, Matthew around 80, Luke around 90, and John around 100." attribution="Richard Carrier" source="On the Historicty of Jesus, pg.
+  quote="The 'usual' consensus on the four canonical Gospels is that Mark was written around 70, Matthew around 80, Luke around 90, and John around 100." attribution="Richard Carrier" source="On the Historicity of Jesus, pg.
 307"
 />

 We don't actually know who wrote the gospels.
 Any of them.
 The Gospels themselves never actually state who is writing them.
 The names that we have for the Gospels today were added sometime around 150 AD, several decades after they are assumed to have been written.
 So we know that the authors of the gospels were not eyewitnesses to the events described in the Gospels.